 The first thing to remember is that bit depth and dynamic range are NOT the same thing.
 It is going to sound much the same, but it's not.
 That difference will be covered here.

 Scanners today, and digital cameras too, are 12, 14, or 16 bits in each RGB channel, which ×3 is 36 or 42 or 48 bits color depth (with data values 0..4095, or 0..16383, or 0..65535).
 Specifically, more dynamic range may allow more detail in the shadow tones of images from positive film (slides), and in the highlights of images from negative film.
+However, there is no guarantee that the data sampled has that much range.
 Dynamic range is not a major consideration for scanning photo prints, because the dynamic range of the paper prints themselves is very limited, so this is far more important when scanning film.
 We'll try to explain HOW it helps.

 Image density is measured from image brightness with an optical densimeter, and ranges from 0 to 4, where density 0 is purest bright white and 4 is extremely black.
 More density is less brightness.
 Density is measured on a logarithmic scale (similar to wind speeds or earthquakes).
 Density of 3.0 is 10 times greater range than a density of 2.0.
-The "range" of density is the ratio of the maximum data value / minimum data value, which is called Dmax / Dmin.
+The "range" of density is the ratio of the log10 of maximum data value / minimum data value, which is called Dmax / Dmin.
 An intensity range of 100:1 is a density range of 2.0, and 1000:1 is a range of 3.0, and 10000:1 is a range of 4.0.
-Because, Log10(100/1) = 2, Log10(1000/1) = 3, Log10(10000/1) = 4.
-The 16 bits can theoretically be values 0..65535, and Log10(65535/1) = 4.8 (theoretically).
+Because, log10(100/1) = 2, log10(1000/1) = 3, log10(10000/1) = 4.
+The 16 bits can theoretically be values 0..65535, and log10(65535/1) = 4.8 (theoretically, at least in the math).
 Meaning the maximum theoretical value that 16 bits can store (if it should actually exist), but Dmax means the value must be distinguishable as unique from similar values.

-The minimum and maximum values of density capable of being captured by a specific scanner are called DMin and DMax.
+The minimum and maximum values of density capable of being captured by a sensor (scanner or camera) are called DMin and DMax.
 Dmax is the highest density value where detail can be distinguished, and Dmin is the lowest value distinguished.
+Dmax is the available storage capability for that data size, if it should exist in the data.
 DMin implies the lowest density values that are not hidden by noise.
 If the scanner's DMin were 0.3 and DMax were 3.1, its Dynamic Range would be 2.8 (subtracted difference).
 Greater dynamic range can detect greater image detail in dark shadow areas of the photographic image, because the range is extended at the black end (into the noise).

 Slides have more dynamic range but less photographic range than negatives.
 Slides have perhaps about 5 or 6 f/stops of total scenic range, compared to perhaps 9 f-stops for negatives.
 Expose a slide half a stop off and the results are objectionable.
 Do that with negatives, and you may never even realize it (then the printing process can improve exposure, but the paper media decreases dynamic range).